tsuru/now/README.md

 ### Building a client connected to the server

-Assume the IP address of cluster server is 10.42.42.1
+Assume the IP address of the cluster server is 10.42.42.1

 ```
 curl -sL https://raw.githubusercontent.com/tsuru/now/master/run.bash > run.bash